Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 The Painted Hills Overlook Trail provides you with the best view of this ecological record.
 From the overlook you can easily see how the Painted Hills change color in a uniform and predictable manner.

 It’s easy to see the beauty and miss the profound power of this record.
 Every color change amounts to notable climactic and ecological shift in earth’s history.
-How many years go into the smallest band of color?
+How many years of history go into the smallest band of color?
 The earth is astoundingly old.

-Our Tips for a Great Painted Hills National Park Experience
+Tips for a great Painted Hills experience

 You could see the Painted Hills in one hour’s time, but we don’t recommend that at all.
 If anything it would be better not to go than to stop in, snap a photo, and scoot.
-We found that a three hour window gave us enough time to explore the park, take in the quiet beauty, and get all of the photos that we wanted.

 In fact, we returned a second time during the week because the Painted Hills Unit was so breathtaking.
 It’s simply the best site in the entire monument, so give you and your family lots of space to enjoy the wonder.